tarun-srivatsa/News-and-Weather-on-terminal-using-bash/README.md

 # News-and-Weather-on-terminal-using-bash

 This is a bash script.
 No additional files are required to run it as everything is handled within the script.
+#
+Screenshots are just samples to show the layout of output.
+#
-Screenshots are just samples to show the layout of output. '\n' News data is scraped from Times of India RSS feeds, weather data is scraped from http://wttr.in.
+News data is scraped from Times of India RSS feeds, weather data is scraped from http://wttr.in.
 Project is purely educational.

 ## Code